ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

  - Mitzi Morris's work on <a href="https://mc-stan.org/users/documentation/case-studies/icar_stan.html">intrinsic CAR</a> models.
  - James Hogg's work on CAR models and disease modeling, including the <a href="https://doi.org/10.1016/j.healthplace.2024.103295">Leroux<a/> CAR specification.
  - Adam Howe's contribution to adjusting ICAR models for <a href="https://athowes.github.io/posts/2021-11-04-fast-disconnected-icar-in-stan/">disconnected graphs</a>.
+ - Edgar Santos-Fernandez's spatio-temporal stream network models and the <a href="https://edgarsantos-fernandez.github.io/SSNbayes/index.html">SSNbayes</a> R package.
+ - Marco Gramatica's multivariate CAR models and <a href="https://doi.org/10.1111/rssc.12480">misaligned areal</a> data (with Peter Congdon and Slivia Liverani).
  - My own work on proper <a href="https://osf.io/3ey65/">CAR</a> models and spatial econometric models for <a href="https://connordonegan.github.io/geostan">geostan</a>, and <a href="https://github.com/ConnorDonegan/Stan-IAR">extending</a> Howe's contributions with M. Morris.

-Let me know if I've missed anything that you've written or found helpful.
+I'm sure there are others; let me know if I've missed anything that you've found helpful.

 ## How to cite